 Vega is perhaps most proud of the company's durability.
 "It's important to notice: we've gone through a couple of economic cycles and we've survived the extremes," he said, noting the unprecedented economic environment from 2003 to 2007.
+"The boom mentality created impressive wealth for an extended period of time.
+Since then, the whole upsetting of the economy has affected us, no doubt, but much less so than other areas."

-"The boom file:///C|/Documents%20and%20Settings/Andy/My%20...ssociates-Celebrates-Ten-Years-in-Lamorinda.html (1 of 2) [1/3/2011 8:40:56 PM]
+file:///C|/Documents%20and%20Settings/Andy/My%20...ssociates-Celebrates-Ten-Years-in-Lamorinda.html (1 of 2) [1/3/2011 8:39:17 PM]